Vishvam10/dsa-and-stuff/README.md

 # CP-Problems

-This repo currently has problems from Leetcode, GeeksForGeeks and HackerEarth.
+This repo currently has problems from Leetcode, GeeksForGeeks and CodeForces.